Fixing our broken healthcare system, reducing costs, and improving care all comes down to getting the objectives and health incentives right.

-At least for consumers, Modern Health Talk (www.mHealthTalk.com) can already be called the “Institute for New Health Thinking,” with over 100 articles on Legislative, Public Policy, and Health Reform topics written for consumers, and over 700 on modern health topics in general.
+At least for consumers, Modern Health Talk (www.mHealthTalk.com) can already be called the “Institute for New Health Thinking,” with well over 100 articles on Legislative, Public Policy, and Health Reform topics written for consumers, and over 700 on modern health topics in general.

 All of this churn is putting intense pressure on the entrenched incumbents, and I expect that those who don’t dramatically change their ways will not survive.
-I made that clear in a 101 MiniTrends article that said 429 of the original Fortune 500 corporations are no longer in business today.
+I made that clear in 101 MiniTrends, an article that said 429 of the original Fortune 500 corporations are no longer in business today.
 That should worry those at the top of the healthcare mountain and cause them to change and adapt more rapidly.
 But many have simply ramped-up their investment in political lobbying.